-Derived from earlier processes mostly in consumer-oriented fast-moving customer goods (FMCG), the Double Diamond model provides guidance through the various stages of Product Discovery.
+Derived from earlier processes mostly in consumer-oriented fast-moving consumer goods (FMCG), the Double Diamond model provides guidance through the various stages of Product Discovery.

 When marketers in FMCG want to develop new products, they face a high demand for innovation (well, counting washing powder that washes even more white as innovation🤣) which results also in high failure rates as these innovations might not be accepted by consumers.
-On a non-digital world, where physical products have to be produced, packaged, shipped, advertised and finally sold, this is a major risk and root cause for risk of investments.
+In a non-digital world, where physical products have to be produced, packaged, shipped, advertised, and finally sold, this is a major risk and root cause for the risk of investments.

-To mitigate that risk, marketing organizations have developed detailed processes around ideation, concept testing, product testing and finally product launch.
-Methods vary from company to company (sch as with the 7P Marketing Mix).
+To mitigate that risk, marketing organizations have developed detailed processes around ideation, concept testing, product testing, and finally product launch.
+Methods vary from company to company (such as with the 7P Marketing Mix).
 But a core idea is depicted in the following chart:

 The chart already depicts the various phases, but these need adjustments for digital products, and also the very nature of each of the phases doesn't become clear enough.